SavioFengGit/Campaign-Phishing-with-GoPhish/README.md

 GoPhish is designed for businesses and penetration testers who want to improve their security awareness and prevent data breaches.<br>
 <br>
 GoPhish makes you launch a Campaign in 3 steps:<br>
-- Set Templates & Targets
+- Set Profiles, Landing pages, Templates & Targets
-- Launch the Campaign
+- Launch the Campaign Phishing
 - Track Results
 <br>